kodus/file-cache/README.md

 Please refer to the [PSR-16 spec](https://packagist.org/packages/psr/simple-cache) for the API description.

+### Security

+In a production setting, consider specifying appropriate `$dir_mode` and `$file_mode` constructor-arguments for your hosting environment - the defaults are a typical choice, but you may be able to tighten permissions on your system, if needed.

 ### Garbage Collection

 Because this is a file-based cache, you do need to think about garbage-collection as it relates to your use-case.